annleefores/cruddur/journal/week0.md

 --notification-endpoint <EMAIL>
 ```

-- Similar to the CLI steps used in billing alarm setup.
-Go to email client and confirm subscription
+- The CLI steps for configuring billing alarms are similar to this one.
+Confirm your subscription in your email client.
-- This is how it looks in the SNS Console.
+- This is what the SNS Console looks like.

 ![Alt text](media/week0/ev-cli-1.png)